swooletw/laravel-hyperf.com/docs/docs/middleware.md

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
 For example, Laravel Hyperf includes a middleware that verifies the user of your application is authenticated.
 If the user is not authenticated, the middleware will throw `SwooleTW\Hyperf\Auth\AuthenticationException`.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a logging middleware might log all incoming requests to your application.
-You can place you middleware in the `app/Http/Middleware` directory.
+You can place your middleware in the `app/Http/Middleware` directory.

 ## Middleware Support